Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: Introduction

 As illustrated in Fig.\ref{fig:idea} (b), the MCI model is a pivotal cornerstone toward the realization of the Change-Agent.
 It enables the Change-Agent to perceive visual changes comprehensively, serving as the change perception foundation of the Change-Agent.
 However, there has been no prior work investigating the multi-task learning of change detection and change captioning.
 To address this gap, we built the LEVIR-MCI dataset.
 Each pair of bi-temporal remote sensing images in this dataset contains both pixel-level change detection masks and semantic-level change descriptions.
 Building upon this dataset, we propose a novel MCI model with two branches of change detection and change captioning.
 Within the two branches, we propose BI-temporal Iterative Interaction (BI3) layers utilizing Local Perception Enhancement (LPE) and the Global Difference Fusion Attention (GDFA) modules to enhance the model's discriminative feature representation capabilities.
 The trained MCI model equips our Change-Agent with eyes, enabling the agent to realize comprehensive change interpretations of surface changes.

 Recent advancements in LLMs such as ChatGPT \cite{openai2022chatgpt} and Llama2 \cite{llama2} have been remarkable.
 Trained on vast corpora, LLMs have acquired extensive knowledge and demonstrated powerful capabilities in instruction comprehension, planning, reasoning, question answering, and text generation \cite{Pretrained_model,prompt_survey}.
 These notable progress have provided robust support for our LLM-based Change-Agent.
 In this work, the LLM serves as the brain of the Change-Agent, assuming a pivotal role in internal scheduling, planning, and user-intent understanding.
-Integration with LLMs imbues our agent with enhanced flexibility and intelligence, enabling a nuanced understanding of user intentions and provision of customized change interpretation and intelligent analysis services such as changed object counting, estimation of change causes, prediction of future changes, etc.
+Integration with LLMs imbues our agent with enhanced flexibility and intelligence, enabling a nuanced understanding of user intentions and provision of customized change interpretation and intelligent analysis services such as changed object counting, estimation of causes, prediction of changes, etc.

-Our Change-Agent facilitates accurate and comprehensive change interpretation of RS images.
+{Our Change-Agent facilitates accurate and comprehensive change interpretation of RS images, offering novel perspectives for analyzing changes on the Earth's surface.
 It reduces the workload and time costs for researchers while enhancing the efficiency and convenience of interaction between users and remote sensing data.
-Extensive experiments demonstrate the effectiveness of the proposed MCI model and highlight the promising potential of our Change-Agent.
-Besides, the integration of the MCI model and LLM presents novel perspectives for analyzing surface changes.
+Extensive experiments demonstrate the effectiveness of the proposed MCI model and highlight the promising application value of our Change-Agent.}

-Our contributions can be summarized as follows: \begin{itemize} \item We built a multi-level change interpretation dataset.
-The dataset contains bi-temporal images as well as diverse change detection masks and descriptive sentences.
-It provides a crucial data foundation for exploring multi-task learning for change detection and change captioning. \item We propose a dual-branch MCI model, which can provide pixel-level and semantic-level change interpretation.
-Besides, we propose BI3 layers with LPE and GDFA to enhance the change interpretation capability of the model.
-Experiments validate the effectiveness of our method.
+Our contributions can be summarized as follows: \begin{itemize} \item We develop an interactive Change-Agent, which uses external tools to achieve comprehensive interpretation and analysis of surface changes according to the user's instructions.
+It has intelligent dialogue and customized service capabilities, opening a new avenue for intelligent remote-sensing applications.

-\item Leveraging the MCI model and an LLM, we construct a Change-Agent that achieves an interactive and comprehensive interpretation and analysis of surface changes.
-It has intelligent dialogue and customized service capabilities, opening up new opportunities for intelligent remote sensing applications. \end{itemize}
+\item We propose a multi-task learning-based MCI model with dual branches for change detection and change captioning.
+This model can simultaneously provide pixel-level and semantic-level change interpretation information, serving as the perception tool of the Change-Agent.